jColeChanged/jColeChanged.github.io/jekyll/_posts/2011-03-06-convergence-of-talents-and-web-design.md

 title: Visualization and Web Design
 published: true
 ---
-I recently started reading Edward Tufte&rsquo;s &ldquo;The Visual Display of Quantitative Information.&rdquo; In it Tufte spends some time going over the history of the field.
+I recently started reading Edward Tufte's  [The Visual Display of Quantitative Information](book).
+In it Tufte spends some time going over the history of the field.
 He notes that many charts require both artistic and statistical ability which are rarely found together.
 So a lot of the charts that could have been made in ancient times have only been created in the last